Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Conclusions

 \section{Conclusions}

+This paper is focused on theory and applications of $\ell_p$-Laplacian regularized semi-supervised learning.
+We preformed a detailed analysis of discrete to continuum theory for the $p$-Laplacian on $k$-NN graphs, which are more commonly used in practice compared to random geometric graphs, and made the surprising discovery that the $p$-Laplacian models retain information about the data distribution as $p\to \infty$ on $k$-NN graphs, contrary to conventional wisdom from the existing $p$-Laplace theory on random geometric graphs.
+We also presented a simple and very general framework for proving discrete to continuum convergence results that only requires pointwise consistency and a monotonicity property.
+We expect this framework to be useful in future work.

-In this paper we studied and developed algorithms for solving the variational and game-theoretic formulations of the $p$-Laplacian in a graph.
+We also studied and developed algorithms for solving the variational and game-theoretic formulations of the $p$-Laplacian on a weighted graph.
 The variational formulation may be solved efficiently using Newton's method with homotopy.
 The semi-implicit method is the fastest method for solving the game-theoretic formulation, while the gradient-descent approach enjoys rigorous convergence guarantees.
-Our experiments with real data show that $p$-Laplacian learning is superior to Laplace learning ($p=2$) at very low label rates.
+Our experiments with real data show that $p$-Laplacian learning is superior to Laplace learning ($p=2$) at very low label rates on common image classification datasets including MNIST, FashionMNIST and EMNIST.

-We also preformed a detailed analysis of discrete to continuum theory for the $p$-Laplacian on $k$-NN graphs, which are more commonly used in practice, and made the surprising discovery that the $p$-Laplacian models retain information about the data distribution as $p\to \infty$ on $k$-NN graphs, contrary to conventional wisdom from the theory on random geometric graphs.
-We also presented a simple and very general framework for proving discrete to continuum convergence results that only requires pointwise consistency and a monotonicity property.
-We expect this framework to be useful in future work.